-Passengers travelling second class on the Titanic enjoyed a luxury that rivalled first class on other liners.
-Titanic was also the first ship to have an electric elevator for second class passengers.
+The Titanic second class passengers enjoyed a level of luxury that rivaled that of first class on other liners.
+Titanic was also the first ship to have an electric elevator for second-class passengers.

-The following passengers are the most well known second class travellers.
+The following passengers are the most well known second-class travelers.

 Seven year old Eva Hart was travelling to America with her parents.
 Eva’s mother had a premonition and refused to sleep at night during the voyage.
 Eva and her mother were saved in lifeboat 14.
 Eva never saw her father again.